FAQ: Is wildlife film making a dangerous profession?

 In some of the regions we work in, there is civil war, tribal conflicts or even pirates and bandits.
 Many governments require us to have armed protection and local guides while we are filming.
 In some high-risk zones, we film accompanied by a small army.
 The most dangerous and frightening experience I’ve had was human related.
 While I was filming along the border of Kenya and Somalia, a terrorist group attacked the region and killed hundreds of people and we barely made it to a safe place with the help of some locals.

 Be sensible in nature.
 Respect wildlife.
-Never take unnecessary risks and wildlife filmmaking is not more dangerous than an office job.
+Never take unnecessary risks and wildlife film making is not really much more dangerous than an office job.